CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 be the image of the single element `tt`{.Agda}).

 There is a sense in which `⊤`{.Agda} contains no information, so that pairing it with another type gives back that type again.
+We might read this as "one times `A` is always `A`".

 ```
 ⊤×-to : {ℓ : Level} (A : Type ℓ) → ⊤ × A → A